MAKING TEACHING ACCESSIBLE

 Research over the past decade leaves no doubt that active learning improves student success.
 By incorporating techniques like discussions, group work, in-class writing assignments, two-stage exams, projects, and clicker questions into their classes, instructors can improve student learning.
 The activities involved in active learning can pose challenges for students with disabilities, though.
 By making some adaptations, instructors can make their student-centered classes accessible to everyone.

-Forethought is crucial to any adaptation, according to Andrew Shoemaker, director of the Academic Achievement and Access Center.
+Forethought is crucial to any adaptation, according to Andrew Shoemaker, executive director of the University Academic Support Centers.
 It's much easier to design accessible work in advance than it is to try to adapt assignments or technology at the last minute.
-The AAAC provides advice for making many types of digital content accessible.
+The Academic Support Centers provide advice for making many types of digital content accessible.
 This webpage is intended to supplement that by identifying common active learning techniques and offering suggestions on how to make those techniques accessible.

 Group work.
 Pay attention to the design of the classroom and make sure the arrangement can accommodate students with disabilities.